Stochastic dynamics at the back of a gene drive eradication wave: Models

 We implement this model in a population-based way: we follow the number of alleles in each spatial site instead of following the position of each living individual (which would then be an individual-based model).
 In each site, we draw independent events of production/disappearance of alleles relative to the number of alleles in this site, and the same goes for migration events.

-These dynamics are summarised in Figure \ref{fig:schema_stoch} and the detailed code is provided in Appendix \ref{app:code_stoch}.
+These dynamics are summarised in Figure \ref{fig:schema_stoch} and a pseudocode is provided in Appendix \ref{app:code_stoch}.
 The main advantage of this approach is that it allows to simulate systems with very large number of alleles.

 The discrete model also exhibits finite speed propagation, but the rate of propagation differs from its continuous version \eqref{eq:speed_lDf} for two reasons: firstly, the stepping-stone discretisation, and secondly, the stochastic effects due to finite population size.
 These two corrections of the speed are very well documented \cite{brunet1997, brunet2001}.
 However, for the sake of simplicity, we prefer to conduct our analysis based on the formulas of the continuous model, as in Section \ref{sec:cont model}.
-In the following sections, we briefly present each correction, and we compare the outcomes of the theory and the numerical simulations, in order to support our continuous approximation.
+In Appendix \ref{subsec:corr_speed_dis}, we briefly present each correction, and we compare the outcomes of the theory and the numerical simulations, in order to support our continuous approximation.